-After a grueling 400 laps at Dover, which Cup Series Chase contenders are still hot on the trail of the championship and which ones are chilling out in the back heading to Kansas?
-Read this week’s Who’s Hot/Who’s Not to find out.
+After 400 laps at Dover, which Cup Series contenders are still hot on the trail of the championship and which ones are chilling out heading to Kansas?

-The first week of the Chase has passed, and there were some clear cut winners and losers.
+The first Chase race has passed and there were clear winners and losers.
 Up next is Dover’s Monster Mile … who will slay the beast and who will be beaten?
-Let’s find out.

 10. We are hearing that Mark Martin’s pending 2007 NASCAR Truck Series contract with Roush Racing prohibits him from winning EVERY race.

 Who was hurt more on Sunday – Kyle Busch or Jimmie Johnson?
 In particular, what has happened to the No. 48 team since August, and can it be fixed?

 Kevin Harvick dominated the Sylvania 300 at New Hampshire Sunday, leading 118 of the final 123 laps to take the checkered flag for the second week in a row.

 Read this week’s Starr Report to find out Who’s Hot and Who’s Not in the Chase.

 Who will win NASCAR’s 2006 Chase for the Championship?
 Read below to find out who your favorite Frontstretch writer picked … and why.

 Fast forward to 2006 and Mark Martin isn’t talking about retirement anymore.